5 recommended OTC drugs

 • Local hygiene with water, not rough paper.

-• Avoid prolonged time on toilet (reading phone).
+• Avoid prolonged sitting on the toilet (reading on the phone).

 Interventional treatments